aristanetworks/anta/docs/api/tests.routing.bgp.md

 !!! info "`multi-agent` Service Routing Protocols Model Requirements"
     The BGP tests in this section are only supported on switches running the `multi-agent` routing protocols model.
 Starting from EOS version 4.30.1F, `service routing protocols model` is set to `multi-agent` by default.
 These BGP commands may **not** be compatible with switches running the legacy `ribd` routing protocols model and may fail if attempted.
+    However, the `VerifyBGPPeerSessionRibd` and `VerifyBGPPeersHealthRibd` tests have been specifically tailored for compatibility with the ribd model and are supported on switches running this legacy routing protocol.

 # Tests